itsays-zqc/my-website/docs/examples/SDK Examples/PIC/MicroringResonator/MicroringResonator.md

 ### 1 Code Description
 #### 1.1 Import Toolkit

-First, we need to import `maxoptics_sdk` and Python's third-party package.
+First, we need to import "maxoptics_sdk" and third-party package of Python.
 The import module for FDE and FDTD simulation as follows.

 ```python